Whose Name Comes Up? II: Benchmarking and Intervention-Based Auditing of LLM-Based Scholar Recommendation: Methods (Extended)

 \para{Size.} Models are grouped into small, medium, large, and extra large classes based on reported parameter counts, allowing us to study how scale relates to reliability, representation, and refusal behavior.

 \para{Quantization.} Several models are served using quantized representations.
 Quantization refers to the use of reduced numerical precision, such as FP8 or BF16, instead of full FP32 or FP16 arithmetic.
 Quantization is commonly used to reduce memory usage and inference latency, but may affect output stability or accuracy.
-Including models with different quantization schemes allows us to assess whether such deployment-level choices influence audit outcomes.

 \para{Reasoning.} Our model set includes both standard instruction-following LLMs and models explicitly designed to produce intermediate reasoning or deliberation steps during inference.
 While these reasoning-enabled models are often marketed as more reliable or robust, their behavior in people recommendation tasks remains underexplored.
 We do not assume that reasoning improves performance a priori.
 Instead, we treat reasoning capability as a model characteristic and evaluate its empirical association with factuality, consistency, and refusal behavior.